YifengGuo/Object-Oriented-Design/src/design_pattern/state/State.md

 ```
 In the Vending Machine:
 ```
-    1. We have an Interface State to claify all the necessary functions (use cases) for the system
+    1. We have an Interface State to clarify all the necessary functions (use cases) for the system

     2. An abstract class AbstractState as super class for all